jESC-Solutions/jESC-SOP/README.md

 # jESC-SOP
-This repository contains all SOP's we have made regarding our interactions with our client.
+This repository contains all Standard Operating Procedure's we have made regarding our interactions with our client.
 In them you will find general information and use cases of each SOP.
+These documents are located in the "Wiki" tab.

 |**Members**
 |-----|